WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 ### Solution

-Because we can use one candidate an unlimited amount of times, I am not even sure what the brute force solution will look like.
+Because we can use the same candidate unlimited amount of times, I am not even sure what the brute force solution will look like.
 Even if we are only allowed to use each candidate once, it would be O(n!) - that's very bad.
-Then we can ask us some questions.
+Then we can ask some questions.

 * **Can we build partial solutions?** - Yes, by combining numbers in the list `candidates`.
 * **Can those partial solutions be checked for validity?** - Yes, by checking if the sum of them is smaller than or equal to `target`.